Alternative to "climate neutral": Why companies should focus on climate action

 Problem: Only three percent of consumers know what "climate neutral" means

 However, it is often not clear how climate neutrality was achieved.
 The term implies that a company has no impact on the climate, in particular no CO₂ emissions.
-However, without offsetting, it is almost impossible to avoid emissions completely.
-This is defined by the European Parliament in its definition: "To achieve net zero emissions, all greenhouse gas emissions worldwide must be offset through carbon sequestration" ², which is often done through certificates and thus the promotion of climate protection projects.
+However, without offsetting, it is almost impossible to completely avoid one's own emissions.
+This is also made clear by the European Parliament in its definition of "climate neutral": "Climate neutrality means achieving a balance between carbon emissions and the absorption of carbon from the atmosphere into carbon sinks.
+To achieve net-zero emissions, all greenhouse gas emissions worldwide must be offset by carbon sequestration"², which is often achieved through certificates and thus the promotion of climate protection projects.
 The problem is that the majority of consumers are not aware of this approach.

 Organizationstake legal action against the use of "climate neutral